w4bo/AA2526-unibo-mldm/slides/03-dataunderstanding.md

 - They don't know what to do with it
 - Data re-collection on existing data (since data must be clean or something similar)

-In many business processes it is unclear understanding:
+In many business processes, it is unclear:

 - Which data is possible to collect (also due to privacy issues)
 - Which data is (really) useful for the business

 # Public Datasets

-We can get data mainly in two ways
+We can get data mainly in two ways.

 By using *publicly available data* (datasets or databases)